eclipse-glsp/glsp-website-source/content/documentation/actionhandler/content.md

 However, adopters can add new custom action types.
 Besides, adopters can replace and extend existing, or add additional action handlers for standard or custom action types.

-To do that the following steps have to be performed
+To do that the following steps have to be performed:

 1. Create a new action specification by providing a corresponding `Action` implementation
 2. Create a new action handler for the newly created action type by providing a implementation of the `ActionHandler` interface